WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/business-framework-for-ssi-in-iot.md

 ## Abstract

 The IDC recently forecasted that by 2025 there will be 41 Billion connected IoT devices generating more that 79 Zettabytes of data.
-For all these glorious forecasts, it should be a little troubling that in 2019, there is still a consensus of opinion that the Internet of Things ecosystem continues to have significant challenges around the realms of security, data access, and control.
-Conversely, within the SSI community there is a sense that SSI provides the 'silver bullet' to solve these challenges.
+Now it should be noted, that while not all these devices will be generating personal or person related data, they all will have issues around access, control and validation/verification of data being produced/transmitted.
+It is concerning that in 2019, a consensus of opinion exists that the Internet of Things ecosystem continues to have significant challenges around the realms of security, data access, and control.
+Conversely, within the SSI community there is a sense that Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) can provide the 'silver bullets' to solve these challenges.

 What is not so clear is how.
-This is not a technical problem (though there are challenges in this realm), but a business problem; in the hard reality of tight margins and production costs, it is unclear how to build a financial model that demonstrates the financial returns necessary to justify the investment and additional operating costs of adding SSI into new or existing product lines.
+This is not a technical problem (though there are challenges in this realm), but a business problem; in the hard reality of tight margins and production costs, it is unclear how to build a financial model that demonstrates the financial returns necessary to justify the investment and additional operating costs and potential loss of revenue by adding SSI into new or existing product lines.
 This paper attempts to map out a typical IoT system, identify potential SSI deployment points and develop a framework of questions that once answered will provide the information necessary to develop the business case to support the necessary investment.

 ## The Approach